VZ47/VZ47/README.md

 VZ47/VZ47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Also if you have problems with searching your binaries or confirming copyright rights contact Gore Securiries Corp, or Suspect Activities inc. Plus rule 70% on them.